adamlaashiri/depth3d/README.md

 Game engine with rendering and physics [WIP].
 Using OpenGL and JitterPhysics.

 ## About
-This a hobby project that I have been working on.
+This is a hobby project that I have been working on.
 This engine is far from perfect or finished, but provides the perfect grounds for learning programming (OOP), opengl, linear math, physics and most importantly, a good architectural pattern for a game engine.
 I am developing this engine with abstraction, inheritance, hierarchies and composition in mind.
 The goal is to implement an Entity Component System (ECS).

 ## Demo